 Consider contacting a dentist if you experience:

-• Increased sensitivity to hot or cold that lingers
+- Increased sensitivity to hot or cold that lingers after the stimulus is removed

 Prevention and Oral Health Advice

-• Maintain regular dental check-ups.
-Routine examinations allow your dentist to identify potential weaknesses before they lead to an emergency.
+Maintain regular dental check-ups.
+Routine examinations allow your dentist to identify potential weaknesses such as cracks, decay, or worn fillings before they lead to an emergency.
+Addressing these issues proactively can strengthen your teeth against unexpected forces.

-• Wear a mouthguard during sports.
-A well-fitted mouthguard provides important protection for your teeth.
+Wear a mouthguard during sports.
+If your holiday plans include activities such as cycling, skiing, surfing, or contact sports, a well-fitted mouthguard provides an important layer of protection for your teeth.

-• Be mindful of what you eat.
+Be mindful of what you eat.
 Avoid biting directly into very hard foods such as ice, hard sweets, popcorn kernels, or bone.
+Cut hard fruits and crusty bread into smaller pieces rather than using your front teeth to bite through them.

-• Address teeth grinding.
-If you grind or clench your teeth, speak to your dentist about a custom night guard.
+Address teeth grinding.
+If you know that you grind or clench your teeth — particularly during sleep — speak to your dentist about a custom night guard.
+Bruxism can weaken tooth structure over time, making fractures more likely.

-• Avoid using your teeth as tools.
-Opening bottles, tearing packaging, or holding objects with your teeth places unnecessary stress on enamel.
+Avoid using your teeth as tools.
+Opening bottles, tearing packaging, or holding objects with your teeth places unnecessary stress on enamel and can lead to chips or cracks.

-• Pack a small dental emergency kit when travelling — dental wax, pain relief, a small container, and the contact details of an emergency dentist.
+Pack a small dental emergency kit when travelling.
+Including items such as dental wax, over-the-counter pain relief, a small container, and the contact details of an emergency dentist can help you feel more prepared.

 Key Points to Remember